NIFA Calls to Conversation Meeting Series

 While these meetings seek to develop a broad shared vision for the future, it intentionally avoids detailed decision making on specific programmatic points.
 However, the consensus provided by these Calls to Conversation provides a broad framework of shared principles that will help guide NIFA and its partners in future conversations.

-In September 2016, Colorado State University, the University of Wyoming, and NIFA hosted the first such Calls to Conversation.
+On September 22nd and 23rd, Colorado State University, the University of Wyoming, and NIFA hosted the first such Calls to Conversation.

 The meeting, themed “Engagement and Success of Land-Grant Universities and Colleges – Respecting Sovereignty, Serving the People and the Land,” was held for the purpose of having a candid and productive conversation between the 1994s and 1862s, to discuss ways to strengthen their relationship, and chart a course for a more collaborative and productive future.
 According to the attendees, the meeting was positive, mutually respectful, and productive.
 The organizers produced a progress report that is available on the NIFA website.
 Sub teams have formed to make progress on opportunities that were identified for future improvement.

-In February 2017, the University of Maryland and NIFA hosted the second meeting in this series of Calls to Conversation on the topic of Tactical Sciences.
+On February 15th and 16th, the University of Maryland and NIFA hosted the second meeting in this series of Calls to Conversation on the topic of Tactical Sciences.

 Tactical Sciences refer to a complementary set of programs that offer the tools to protect the integrity, reliability, sustainability, and profits of the U.S. food and agriculture system against threats from pests, diseases, contaminants, and disasters.
 NIFA is committed to supplying a toolkit of science-based tactics readily available to help prevent, prepare for, detect, respond to, and recover from known and potential pests, diseases, and other natural disasters.
 NIFA’s Tactical Science priorities are focused in three areas: